-No matter what kind of adventure you want to have or what kind of traveler you are, chances are good that you don’t want to pay more than is necessary on a trip.
-Sure, there are some expenses that are hard to avoid—airfare, lodging, and meals—but there are dozens of smart ways to get more bang for your proverbial buck.
+Sure, there are some travel expenses that are hard to avoid entirely—airfare, lodging, and meals—but there are dozens of smart ways to get more bang for your proverbial buck.

-We’ve collected 75 tips to help your travel budget stretch a little more.
+We’ve collected 75 tips to help your travel budget stretch a little more so you can travel cheaply but still have an amazing trip.
 There are tips about finding cheap airfare, saving money on accommodation, taking advantage of free activities, and eating well for less cash.
-And even if you can only use a few of these tips on your next journey, your wallet will still thank you.
+And even if you can only use a few of these budget travel tips on your next journey, your wallet will still thank you.

 How to save money on flights

 1. Be as flexible as you can when looking at travel dates.
 The cost of an airline ticket can change from minute to minute, so it shouldn’t be surprising that airfare can vary dramatically from day to day.
 If you don’t have to travel on specific days, start with the “flexible dates” tool when looking for flights.
 A much cheaper option may be a day or two before or after your target dates.

 2. Try the “Greek Islands Trick.”
 We love this cheap flight hack, and we think once you get the hang of it you’ll love it, too.
 It involves flying across the ocean as cheaply as possible—i.e. finding the best deal to Europe from your home airport, even if it’s not where you actually want to be—and then hopping on a budget airline (or a train or bus ride) to get from your entry point to your vacation spot.

 3. Use Google’s Explore map to decide where to go.
 Rather than setting your sights on a particular place and then looking for flights, try browsing for the cheaper flight options on Google’s Explore map first.
 The best deals may not be where you originally thought of going, but chances are good you’ll find something appealing and spend less money on an airline ticket in the process.